-1. The illness(es) I live with is: Chronic post-traumatic headache/migraine (intractable, with and without aura), anxiety, depression
+1. The illness(es) I live with is: Chronic post-traumatic headache/migraine (intractable, with and without aura), anxiety, depression, insomnia, irritable bowel syndrome

 2. I was diagnosed with it in the year: Chronic migraines - 2008 (after a car accident).
 The others were diagnosed around 2002.

-3. But I had symptoms since: dealt with headaches (and some migraines), anxiety, and depression since (at least) my teenage years.
+3. But I had symptoms since: dealt with headaches (and some migraines), anxiety, depression, insomnia, and irritable bowel syndrome since (at least) my teenage years.

 4. The biggest adjustment I've had to make is: not always being able to take care of myself / depending on other people so much.

 5. Most people assume: that nothing is wrong with me and/or that I can't hurt as much or often as I do.

 6. The hardest part about mornings are: getting up without feeling rested, and not knowing how much pain the day will bring.

 7. My favorite medical TV show is: House, Lie to Me, CSI

 8. A gadget I couldn’t live without is: my cell phone